Skip to main content

 End of the model year

 All the new model-year cars used to debut in the fall, making the end of summer a good time to shop for leftovers.
 These days, however, there is no unified new model-year season.
-For example, we see cars from the upcoming model year debuting as early as January of a calendar year.
-Even so, Edmunds data indicates that the end of the summer is a sweet spot for outgoing model-year vehicles.
+For example, cars from the upcoming model year now debut as early as January of a calendar year.

-Edmunds analysts say that August and September are when they generally see automakers make the most decided transition into the new models.
-The summer months tend to correspond with a bump in incentives, particularly low APR financing on outgoing model-year vehicles.
+Edmunds analysts say that August and September are when they generally see automakers make the most decided transition to new models.
+In the past, the summer months tend to correspond with a bump in incentives, particularly low APR financing on outgoing model-year vehicles.

 Something to note: It's worth looking at the incoming model-year cars to see what features have changed and to get a feel for pricing.
 It's rare, but there have been instances when a car from the incoming model year has had better incentives than a car from the outgoing model year, particularly if you're looking to lease.